 The European Council, which is composed of the Heads of State or Government of the EU member states, is aiming to make Europe climate-neutral by 2050.
 This target illustrates the growing importance of environmental challenges at all levels of society.
 The CFE Group shares this commitment and is already implementing various measures to achieve climate neutrality in the long term.

 Increasing energy efficiency is a key challenge on the road to climate neutrality.
 The CFE Group is well aware of this and ranks as a leading player in this area.
-Systematically opting for green or renewable energy wherever possible, on construction sites, on the water, in residential projects and in offices, is now a given within our group.
+Systematically opting for green or renewable energy wherever possible, on construction sites, in residential projects and in offices, is now a given within our group.

 The CFE Group can also claim a leading role in meeting the growing need for access to affordable, reliable and renewable energy.
 We also keep a close eye on other forms of renewable energy.